 For every 1/3 amount of condensed milk tin, you will need 200 ml cream.
 So for 2/3 rd amount of the condensed milk , you will need 400 ml cream.
 If you like to use up the entire tin, then use 600 ml cream.
 You can use vanilla extract to suit your preference.

 Recipe 1 – How to make ice cream at home

-3. Pour the chilled cream to a large bowl.
+3. Pour the chilled cream to the chilled bowl.

-4. Begin to whip or beat with a electric beater or a stand mixer or hand mixer.
+4. Begin to whip with a electric beater or a stand mixer or hand mixer.
 Whip until soft or stiff peaks depending on your cream.

 6. Stir it gently for uniform mixing.

 7. Pour that to the whipped cream.